dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 For example, `Cov1_jk` is the jackknife estimate of `Cov1`.

-Shown below are the results of the jackknife method, first using the code in this repository and next, as a cross-check, using `RJafroc` function `UtilVarComponentsOR`:
+Shown below are the results of the jackknife method, first using the code in this repository and next, as a cross-check, using `RJafroc` function `UtilORVarComponentsFactorial`:

 ```r